mlibrary/about-ebc/src/content/stories/2026-03-17-who-is-the-educated-lay-reader.md

 ---
 templateKey: story
-title: Who is the Educated Lay Reader?
+title: Who is the "Educated Lay Reader"?
 summary: Systematic coding of thousands of responses to our free ebook survey helps shed light on use of academic ebooks beyond the Academy
 storyImage: assets/having-fun-at-book-club-1132787678_727x484.jpeg